THE JEWISH AGENCY FOR ISRAEL

 There are two main methods we use:

 We collect Personal Data through your use of our Website.
 In other words, when you are using the website or application, we are aware of it and may gather, collect and record the information relating to such usage, either independently or through the help of third-party services as detailed below.
-This may include technical information and behavioural information such as the User’s Internet protocol (IP) address used to connect your computer to the Internet, your uniform resource locators (URL), operating system, type of browser, browser plug-in types and versions, screen resolution, Flash version, time zone setting, the User’s ‘click-stream’ on the website, the period of time the User visited the website, methods used to browse away from a page, and any phone number used to call our customer service number.
+This may include technical information and behavioral information such as the User’s Internet protocol (IP) address used to connect your computer to the Internet, your uniform resource locators (URL), operating system, type of browser, browser plug-in types and versions, screen resolution, Flash version, time zone setting, the User’s ‘click-stream’ on the website, the period of time the User visited the website, methods used to browse away from a page, and any phone number used to call our customer service number.
 We likewise may place cookies on your browsing devices (see section 'Cookies' below).

 We collect Personal Data required to provide the Services when you register with us.
 In addition, we collect your Personal Data, when you provide us such information when filling out forms or by engaging with us.